1

 One provider.
 One solution.
 All your facility maintenance services.

-Schedule Hours: Full Time
+Schedule Hours: Temporary Part Time

-Responsibilities:
+Duties and Responsibilities:

-• High dusting, wall washing
+• High dusting and wall washing.

 Requirements:

-• Must be able to take direction, to work with minimal supervision, and to function cooperatively as part of a team
+• Must be able to take direction, to work with minimal supervision, and to function cooperatively as part of a team.

 • Ability to use cleaning tools and equipment.